Accommodation in Dorset

 Head outside onto the pedestrianised High Street for a mix of all your favourite shops alongside small, independent retailers.

 At the end of the High Street, you’ll find yourself in Poole’ s Old Town which leads onto the waterfront at Poole Quay.
-There are gift shops galore here and plenty of pubs and cafes to take a break from shopping.
+There are gift shops galore here and plenty of pubs and cafés to take a break from shopping.

 Looking for accommodation?
-Poole has a full range of excellent places to stay during your holiday, from modern chain hotels and cosy B&Bs to independent townhouse hotels - some are found in luxury seafront locations.!
+Poole has a full range of excellent places to stay during your holiday, from modern chain hotels and cosy B&Bs to independent townhouse hotels - some are found in luxury seafront locations!
 Sometimes you may prefer to have a self-catering break and we have it covered with everything from modern quayside apartments to lodges on family friendly holiday parks and campsites.

 Poole is such an exciting holiday location, we definitely recommend you staying for a while so you can enjoy all Poole has to offer!